juanfernandes/juanfernandes-uk/src/blog/my-git-aliases.md

 ---
 layout: "post"
 title: "My Git Aliases"
 description: "Quick post to share my Git aliases.
-I love seeing other developers' aliases
-  - a lot of mine have been copied from others.
+I love seeing other developers' aliases - a lot of mine have been copied from others.
 So I thought I'd share mine - in the hopes someone will find it useful."
 keywords:
   - git
   - alias
   - aliases
   - developer
   - development
   - bash
   - fish
   - bashrc
+intro:
+  heading:
+  subheading:
 date: 2019-01-31T16:05:36Z
 tags:
   - development
 ---
 I use Git via the command line and have always used it that way ever since it was introduced at a company I worked at a few years ago.{.lead}